abhisheks008/DL-Simplified/Electron Microscope Particle Segmentation/Model/README.md

 ## EVALUATION METRICS

-The evaluation metrics I used to assess the performance of the segmentation model is:
+The evaluation metrics I used to assess the performance of the segmentation models is:

 - Intersection over Union (IoU)